notun/sanctioned/data/coinbase_2016-12-13-DE-1-CLASS-ACTION-COMPLAINT.md

 From June 14, 2014 until the time COINBASE finallyclosed VERNON’s account, COINBASE processed no less than 26,516 Bitcoin through VERNON’s personal COINBASE account.

--20
-SILVER LAW GROUP
-11780 West Sample Road • Coral Springs, Florida 33065 • Telephone (954) 755-4799 • Facsimile (954) 755-4684
-www.silverlaw.com
 100.
 From June 14, 2014 until the time COINBASE finallyclosed VERNON’s account, COINBASE processed no less than $6,007,155.00 USD of value through VERNON’s account while liquidating over $3,000,000.00 USD into VERNON’s personal TD Bank account in Florida.

 101.
-At any point in time, with the power of the Blockchain ledger at COINBASE’s disposal, and with the additional benefit of knowing the starting point of a transaction (VERNON’s COINBASE wallet), COINBASE could have looked back at every transaction leading up to the

-deposit into VERNON’s account to verify that the items being liquidated were legitimately sourced.
+At any point in time, with the power of the Blockchain ledger at COINBASE’s disposal, and with the additional benefit of knowing the starting point of a transaction (VERNON’s COINBASE wallet), COINBASE could have looked back at every transaction leading up to the deposit into VERNON’s account to verify that the items being liquidated were legitimately sourced.

 102. As an example of the information available to COINBASE:

-(a)
+* (a)
 On or about October 13, 2014, VERNON transferred 150 Bitcoin into his COINBASE wallet (address 14ETojkW9Jif1N5XzMRYhjhgGZUimn7e3j – hereinafter the “VERNON COINBASE WALLET”).

-(b)
+* (b)
 The transfer was completed and recorded in the Bitcoin blockchain and is easily searchable on the internet through tools such as https://blockchain.info, an internet website used to access information in the Bitcoin blockchain.

-(c)
+* (c)
-The aforementioned transaction identification, or “hash,” is
+The aforementioned transaction identification, or “hash,” is 79b5acc1e60828b5b5c684aa2c7c88ba9f08d51218d33ac952f2239624c29953

-79b5acc1e60828b5b5c684aa2c7c88ba9f08d51218d33ac952f2239624c
-29953
-(d)
+* (d)
 A simple entry of the aforementioned “hash” into the search bar at https://blockchain.info would reveal that the 150 Bitcoin came from one wallet address: 1MSijnGgNRFKJAMweRcPCbF8whSpdyDUkm (hereinafter the “CRYPTSY DUkm WALLET” or “DUkm).”

-(e)
+* (e)
 Upon information and belief, the DUkm wallet was a“Hot Wallet” used to store CRYPTSY client funds.

-(f)
+* (f)
 Using https://blockchain.info, any user could click on the DUkm wallet address and discover that over 2,000 BTC have traveled through that wallet.

-(g)
+* (g)
-As of October 2014, when 150 BTC (over $50,000.00 USD) was transferred into the VERNON COINBASE WALLET, an examination of the CRYPTSY DUkm WALLET would have revealed nearly a
+As of October 2014, when 150 BTC (over $50,000.00 USD) was transferred into the VERNON COINBASE WALLET, an examination of the CRYPTSY DUkm WALLET would have revealed nearly a thousand micro transactions, consolidating fractions of Bitcoin into larger sums of 5, 10, or 25 Bitcoin at a time.

--21
-SILVER LAW GROUP
-11780 West Sample Road • Coral Springs, Florida 33065 • Telephone (954) 755-4799 • Facsimile (954) 755-4684
-www.silverlaw.com
-thousand micro transactions, consolidating fractions of Bitcoin into larger sums of 5, 10, or 25 Bitcoin at a time.
 By way of analogy, this would be akin to an automated account sweep.
 For example:

-1) Customer A deposits .45 BTC into his CRYTPSY account.
+* 1) Customer A deposits .45 BTC into his CRYTPSY account.
-2) Customer B deposits .01 BTC into her CRYPTSY account.
+* 2) Customer B deposits .01 BTC into her CRYPTSY account.
-3) Customers C through Z deposit a total of 4.54 BTC into their own individual CRYPTSY accounts.
+* 3) Customers C through Z deposit a total of 4.54 BTC into their own individual CRYPTSY accounts.
-4) CRYPTSY would take all BTC from all accounts simultaneously and move them into the CRYPTSY DUkm WALLET.
+* 4) CRYPTSY would take all BTC from all accounts simultaneously and move them into the CRYPTSY DUkm WALLET.

 103.
 COINBASE not only would have been able to verify the source and destination of each transaction, but would have been able to see that VERNON sent $250,000.00 in BTC transactions to VERNON’s COINBASE wallet in less than a month.